-B. Hearing Time Limits.
+A. Hearing Time Limits

 - 1. All RFOs must indicate a time limit beneath the case number on the first page of the RFO form.
-"Time limit" means the time needed for the hearing. - 2.
+"Time limit" means the time needed for the entire hearing. - 2.
 Failure to indicate a time limit will result in a default hearing time limit of 20 minutes. - 3.
-If the time limit is reached before the hearing is completed, the court may continue the matter to a future date. - 4.
-Failure to adhere to the time limit constitutes good cause for imposing sanctions. - 5.
-Refer to rule 5.1.8 for availability of and payment for court reporters at RFOs.
+If the time limit is reached before the hearing is completed, the court may reschedule the matter to a future date. - 4.
+Failure to adhere to the time limit constitutes good cause for imposing sanctions.

-C. Hearing Assignments.
+B. Hearing Assignments

-- 1. RFOs limited to 40 minutes or less are set on the short cause calendar of the judicial officer assigned to the case.
-The official court reporter will stop reporting after 40 minutes. - 2.
-RFOs with limits of more than 40 minutes but less than two and a half hours may be heard by the judicial officer assigned to the case, another judicial officer in the family law department, or any trial department. - 3.
-RFOs longer than two and a half hours may be heard by the judicial officer assigned to the case, another judicial officer in the family law department, or any trial department, and are subject to the California Rules of Court regarding long-cause hearings.
+- 1. RFOs limited to 40 minutes or less are set on the short-cause calendar of the judicial officer assigned to the case. - 2.
+RFOs with limits of more than 40 minutes but less than a single court day may be heard by the judicial officer assigned to the case, another judicial officer in the family law department, or any trial department. - 3.
+Long-Cause Hearing.
+RFOs longer than a single court day may be heard by the judicial officer assigned to the case, another judicial officer in the family law department, or any trial department, and are subject to the California Rules of Court regarding long-cause hearings.

-D. Continuance of Hearing Date.
+C. Rescheduling Hearing Date

-- 1. Continuances are disfavored and will be granted only for good cause shown. - 2.
-If an RFO has been timely served, either party may request a continuance of the hearing. - 3.
-An unopposed request for a continuance may be made by either party.
-The request must be made at least two court days before the hearing either by: - a.
-Filing a stipulation stating good cause and signed by all parties; or - b.
-Completing the online webform, Notice of Continuance Request/Settlement.
-Self-represented litigants without internet access must timely make their request to the courtroom clerk by telephone. - 4.
-A continuance of an RFO that includes any temporary emergency order is governed by the California Rules of Court. - 5.
-All continuances are subject to statutory fees under the Government Code. - E. Calendar Calls.
+- 1. The procedures and forms for rescheduling a hearing date are governed by California Rules of Court, rule 5.95.
+Rescheduling hearing dates is disfavored and will be granted only for good cause shown. - 2.
+In addition to the procedures for written agreements (stipulations) to reschedule a hearing per rule 5.95, parties may complete the online webform, Notice of Rescheduling Request/Settlement and submit an Agreement and Order to Reschedule Hearing (form FL-308) or other written stipulation and order to the court no later than the date of the hearing. - 3.
+If a response to a request to reschedule a hearing is not provided by the court before the hearing, parties should attend the scheduled hearing. - D. Calendar Calls.
 Requests for calendar priority should be made prior to the calendar call.
-Parties or counsel unable to appear at the calendar call must notify the opposing party at the earliest reasonable time. - F. Extra Copies of Pleadings.
-Parties should always bring an extra copy of all court conformed relevant pleadings and exhibits to the hearing in case the court file is incomplete. - G. Page Limits and Late Filed Papers.
+Parties or counsel unable to appear at the calendar call must notify the opposing party at the earliest reasonable time. - E. Extra Copies of Pleadings.
+Parties should always bring an extra copy of all court conformed relevant pleadings and exhibits to the hearing in case the court file is incomplete. - F. Page Limits and Late Filed Papers.
 The court, in its discretion, may refuse to consider declarations which exceed the mandatory page limits and/or late filed papers.
+(Adopted 1/1/2005; Renum.
+1/1/2006; Rev. & Renum.
+1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2011; Rev.

 (Adopted 1/1/2005; Renum.
 1/1/2006; Rev. & Renum.
-1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2012; Rev. & Renum.
+1/1/2008; Rev. 1/1/2019; Rev. 1/1/2011; Rev. 1/1/2012; Rev. & Renum.
 1/1/2013; Rev. 1/1/2014; Rev.& Renum.
-1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017)
+1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2019; Rev. 1/1/2021)